Day 4: Sapporo – Asahikawa

 After our walk around Iozan, we drove on to Lake Kussharo.
 We wanted to go for lunch at a restaurant called Sora, but when we reached there, we realized they were closed for Winter!
 So we went to Sunayu at the western shore of Lake Kussharo and had our lunch at the little restaurant there.

-After eating, we went to the shore of Lake Kussharo where the kids had fun feeding the swans.
+After lunch, we went to the shore of Lake Kussharo where the kids had some fun feeding the swans.
 Swans arrived in Hokkaido during winter, you won’t see them if you’re here outside of winter.

-After this, we drove to Kushiro where we would spend the night.
+After this, we drove on to Kushiro where we would spend the night.